 - 1. In accordance with Texas Administrative Code §202.75 a security risk analysis of information resources shall be performed and documented.
 The frequency of the risk analysis shall be dependent upon the criticality of the resource and the magnitude of any changes to the information resource infrastructure. - 2.
 The performance and frequency of both internal and external information resource security audits and vulnerability assessments shall be consistent with all regulatory and non-regulatory requirements applicable to the college, such as the Payment Card Industry Data Security Standard (PCI-DSS). - 3.
-The vice president for information services and planning, acting as the president's designated representative, shall make the final security risk management decisions and must approve the security risk management plan.
+The Vice President for Information Services, Planning, Performance, and Strategic Initiatives, acting as the president's designated representative, shall make the final security risk management decisions and must approve the security risk management plan.